Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/september.typ

   (
-    (true, "Review our time and budget management during July & August.", "Everyone"), (true, "Plan out the September meetings by creating a Gantt chart & reviewing our budget.", "Everyone"), )
+    (true, "Review our time and budget management during July & August.", "Everyone"), (true, "Plan out the September meetings by creating a Gantt chart & reviewing our budget.", "Everyone"), (true, "Select the best intake idea using a decision matrix.", "Everyone"), )
 )